 Furthermore, out of misplaced loyalty, others will collude in the deception.
 In this case, Francis Watson, Dawson’s biographer, waited 36 years before he published the incriminating diary entry.
 “Perhaps I should have included it in the book at the time,” he said after publishing the true story of George V’s death.
 “Lady Dawson did not want it in the book and I quite readily agreed.
 I didn’t think it appropriate.”

 Fourth, as with child abuse, a culture of complacency, secrecy and deceit allows euthanasia doctors to kill again and again.
 We will never know how many people Lord Dawson killed.
-But we do know that two royals died in his care.
+But we do know that one and perhaps two royals died in his care.
 To paraphrase Oscar Wilde, to lose one patient may be regarded as a misfortune; to lose two looks like carelessness — carelessness on the part of both the British and Norwegian governments.
 Was Lord Dawson of Penn the Harold Shipman of Harley Street?
 Shouldn’t there be a thorough historical investigation to unearth the truth?